Introducing Your Cat to Young Again Food

 Most cats will adjust to our food and realize that they need to eat less within a few days so there is no need for you to do anything.
-They generally overeat our food out of habit because that is what they did with the high starch food they were previously eating.
-After a few days they learn that they need less of our food and they quickly lower their consumption.
+They often overeat out of habit because that is what they did with the high starch food they were previously eating.
+After a few days they should learn that they need less of our food and they quickly lower their consumption.

-Some cats are easy going and they adjust to most situations within a few days and others can take a few weeks.
+Some cats within a few days and others can take a few weeks.
 The following advice is for those few cats who do not like change or have food issues and are taking longer than 7 days to correct.
-Most overeating issues are related to competition from another cat or animal in the household or the perception that the household food is in short supply.
+Most overeating issues are related to competition from another cat or animal in the household or the perception that food is in short supply.

 The following advice is for those few cats who do not like change or have food issues:

 A bowl of food and water for every cat in the house.

 Soft stool is almost always caused by your cat's overeating our food.
 It is seldom an indication that Young Again Cat Food disagrees with your cat’s digestive tract.
 Because our high-protein, low-starch cat foods are completely different from any cat food you've ever fed, it's important to follow our feeding suggestions.